Common Physiotherapy Treatment Technique for Ligament Tear

 A ligament is a short band of tough and flexible fibrous tissue that connects the bone of the body together.
 It connects bone to cartilage or bone to bone in the body and strengthens and supports joints.
 The function of the ligament is to keep the skeleton in correct alignment and to prevent unusual joint movements.

 What is a Torn Ligament?

 Ligament injuries are common in athletes and may occur in any joint.
 When the joint is underlined beyond its normal range, ligaments tend to be stressful.
 Twisting or landing of ligaments abnormally can cause ligament injury.
 This is most common when the ligaments surrounding a joint are at full stretch, causing tearing from the bone.

 Ankle ligaments such as Anterior Cruciate Ligament (ACL), Medial Collateral Ligament (MCL), and Lateral Collateral Ligament (LCL) and knee ligaments are the most common torn ligaments in athletes.
-The reason for this is that every change in the direction of sport or full contact sport, the weight of the joints decreases and high stress occurs.
+The reason for this is that with every change in the direction of sport or full-contact sport, the weight of the joints decreases, and high stress occurs.

 What are the Symptoms of a Torn Ligament?

 A ligament injury is usually associated with trauma that overstresses the ligament beyond its weight.

 •An impaired function such as cannot run, walk or weight-bear